WebexCC-SA/LAB-2310/docs/Excercise1.md

       ![Nav](./assets/2310_Excercise1_2_16.png){ width="800" }

-- Click Save to finalize the queue.
+- Click Save to finalize the queue. <br>

 - It's time to now test the call.
-To do this, log in to the Agent Desktop using the provided credentials.
+To do this, log in to the Agent Desktop using the provided credentials.<br>
       - URL: https://desktop.wxcc-us1.cisco.com/
       - Username: **Contact the lab proctor if information is unavailable.**
       - Password: **Contact the lab proctor if information is unavailable.** <br>